-You’ve probably noticed the monsoon of gut health advice flooding the internet.
-This surge was triggered by the discovery of the gut microbiota – or the 40 trillion microorganisms living in your gut.
+You’ve probably noticed the torrent of gut health advice flooding the internet.
+This surge was triggered by the discovery of the gut microbiota – otherwise known as the 40 trillion microorganisms living in your gut.

 Researchers continue to uncover how this ecosystem plays a role in nearly every biological function in the body, which makes anyone concerned with their health ask the obvious question: